© Krisztian Hallai | Dreamstime.com

 Improving Your Cholesterol

-If your LDL or HDL is outside the normal cholesterol level for each type of lipid, you should discuss with your doctor how to improve your numbers.
+If your LDL or HDL is outside the normal cholesterol level for each type of lipid, you should discuss with your doctor how to obtain healthy cholesterol levels.
 While statins and other medications, called PCSK9 inhibitors, are proven to help lower your LDL levels and reduce your heart attack risk, there is less evidence to support raising your HDL with medication.
 Niacin, for example, is a commonly prescribed medication to help raise HDL.
 But there isn’t solid evidence that raising HDL with drugs actually reduces your heart attack risk.

-Still, you can adopt lifestyle changes—such as weight management and at least 150 minutes of aerobic exercise each week—that are strongly associated with raising HDL and lowering LDL levels.
+Still, you can adopt lifestyle changes—such as weight management and at least 150 minutes of aerobic exercise each week—that are strongly associated with achieving a healthy level of cholesterol.
 If you’re a smoker, quitting the habit is highly recommended.

-So if your next blood test scores don’t match up to the normal cholesterol level you want, talk with your doctor about what you can do to help improve your lipid profile.
+So if your next blood test scores don’t match up to the healthy levels of cholesterol, talk with your doctor about what you can do to help improve your lipid profile.

 See these University Health News posts on how to lower your cholesterol levels naturally: